cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 ![A website in chinese](lintcode-collections.png)

-LintCode is basically a Chinese LeetCode clone.
+**LintCode** is basically a Chinese **LeetCode clone**.
 You don't need to create an account although it helps get rid of annoying prompts.

-LintCode collections have separate collections of questions in the style of specific companies.
+LintCode collections have separate **collections of questions in the style of specific companies**.
 I used LintCode collections when interviewing with Twitter and Facebook.
 If you know a bit of Mandarin you can go a long way on LintCode.
 If not, you can use any translation extension to explore questions.

 Mind you, these are not special questions you can't find anywhere, but questions _lists_ curated for companies.
 If you want to better keep track of your progress, you can look through the lists, then find and solve the question on LeetCode.
 That is what I did, primarily because at the time LintCode did not support community solutions, whereas LeetCode did.